-Generally common law action is taken when a person believes that he or she has been wronged by another party and is seeking to be compensated for the damages and/or losses resulting from that wrong doing.
+Generally, common law action is taken when a person believes that another party has wronged him or her and seeks compensation for the damages and/or losses resulting from that wrongdoing.

-Based on these precedents there are three elements that need to be established for such a common law action to be successful being:
+Based on these precedents, there are three elements that need to be established for such a common law action to be successful being:

-- a) That one party owes a duty of care to the other; and - b) That the duty of care has been breached; and - c) That the breach of duty has resulted in damage.
+- a) That one party owes a duty of care to the other, and - b) That the duty of care has been breached, and - c) That the breach of duty has resulted in damage.